USS Rushmore (LSD-47): 2000s

+Rushmore sails out of San Diego, 6 January 2003.

 With the new millennium, came a year of local operations for Rushmore.
 Rushmore participated in CARAT 2001 in cooperation with other navies in the Western Pacific, South China Sea and Southeast Asia.
 Returning home just days prior to the September 11 attacks, Rushmore began preparations to deploy to areas of national security interests.
 After coming out of "the yards" USS Rushmore participated in RIMPAC 2002 with a host of nations off the shores of Hawaii.
 The ship set sail January 6th 2003 in support of Operation Iraqi Freedom as part of the Tarawa Amphibious Ready Group (ARG).
 Transit back to San Diego included a port visit in Cairns, Australia, crossing the equator at the international date line (making sailors 'Golden Shellbacks), Pearl Harbor, Hawaii, then returned to home port 13 July 2003.
 The congressionally mandated inspection, INSURV, was conducted and failed directly following deployment.
 The ship then went in to dry dock for scheduled maintenance and repair.

 The ship deployed on 6 December 2004 once again in support of Operation Iraqi Freedom as part of the Expeditionary Strike Group (ESG 5).
 On the way to the Fifth Fleet Area of Responsibility, the 2004 Indian Ocean earthquake and tsunami occurred, which would change the course of Rushmore and begin a massive U.S. military humanitarian operation, dubbed Operation Unified Assistance.
 The tsunami that flooded parts of Southeast Asia took the lives of more than 100,000 people in a matter of hours.
 USS Rushmore and the elements of Expeditionary Strike Group Five were called into action.

 The ship became an afloat staging base for military helicopters to refuel and transport supplies.
 USS Rushmore launched both LCACs bringing tons of food and water ashore for distribution to survivors.
 Once the operation ended, Rushmore reset a course to the Persian Gulf to support Maritime Security Operations, and help defend Iraq's Kwar Al Amaya and Al Basra Oil Platforms.
 The Marines of the 15th Marine Expeditionary Unit deployed to Kuwait, and went further north into areas of Iraq before they were brought back on board in early April.